noondaysun/recipes/tried/biscuits.md

 **Method**

->Preheat oven to 220&deg;C<br />
+><p>Preheat oven to 220&deg;C</p>
->Combine butter, golden syrup, and sugars in heavy based pot over low heat until butter is melted.Cool for five minutes.<br />
+><p>Combine butter, golden syrup, and sugars in heavy based pot over low heat until butter is melted.Cool for five minutes.</p>
->Stir in flour, and cinnamon.
+><p>Stir in flour, and cinnamon.
 Make rounded teaspoon sized balls, and place about two centimeters apart.
-Flatten with floured fork until one cm thick.<br />
+Flatten with floured fork until one cm thick.</p>
->Bake for approximately ten minutes, or until browned.
-Stand for five minutes, before placing on wire racks to cool.
+><p>Bake for approximately ten minutes, or until browned.
+Stand for five minutes, before placing on wire racks to cool.</p>

 Recipe from The Australian Womens Weekly Biscuits, Brownies, &amp; Biscotti [ISBN 186396300-6]